Restrict access settings

 Enabling the use of restrict access sitewide

-To use the restrict access feature, it must be enabled by an administrator by checking the "Enable conditional access" box in Administration > Site administration > Advanced features.
+To use the restrict access feature, it must be enabled by an administrator by checking the "Enable restricted access" box in Administration > Site administration > Advanced features.
 A restrict access section will then appear for teachers on the Activity settings screen, with an 'Add restriction' button.
 This section applies to all activities and resources, and is the second to last section in each activities settings area, above Activity completion (if it has been turned on).

 Enabling or disabling specific restrictions

 In Site administration > Plugins > Availability restrictions > Manage restrictions you can enable or disable (Hide/Show)any of the individual restriction types for use throughout the site.

 In the settings of each activity there is a Restrict Access section.
 To get to this, click 'Edit' alongside the activity you want to restrict and then choose 'Edit Settings', or add a new activity, which will bring you to the settings page.